Principal Investigator

 Dr. John C. Maerz

-Carey Professor of Natural Resources & Josiah Meigs Distinguished Teaching Professor cicr.uga.edu/icon-phd-program/John Maerz is the Carey Professor of Natural Resources and a Josiah Meigs Distinguished Teaching Professor in the Warnell School of Forestry and Natural Resources .
+Dennis and Sara Carey Distinguished Professor of Forestry and Natural Resources & Josiah Meigs Distinguished Teaching Professor John Maerz is the Dennis and Sarah Carey Distinguished Professor of Forestry and Natural Resources and a Josiah Meigs Distinguished Teaching Professor in the Warnell School of Forestry and Natural Resources .
 He is affiliated with the Center for Integrative Conservation Research's Integrative Conservation Ph.D.
 Program (ICON) and is adjunct faculty in the Odum School of Ecology.
 He joined the UGA faculty in 2005.
 He teaches undergraduate courses in Animal Behavior, Herpetology, Natural Sciences Research, Sustaining Human Societies and the Natural Environment (in New Zealand and Australia), and graduate courses in Principles of Fisheries and Wildlife Management, professional writing (aka Write Club), and Developing University Teaching Skills.

 |